meatball133/crystal/concepts/getters-setters/about.md

 ## Setters

-Setters is a macro that defines a method that sets the value of an instance variable.
+Setter is a macro that defines a method that sets the value of an instance variable.
 This macro isn't that often found and is commonly the `property` macro used instead.
 The methods that will be created will look like `name_of_method=`; the `=` is what makes it so the property can be set.